sorbet/sorbet/website/docs/type-annotations.md

 title: Type Annotations
 ---

+Sorbet provides the most value when it has a wealth of programmer-supplied static types.
+However, because Sorbet implements a [gradual type system](gradual.md), it treats most definitions without explicit annotations as [untyped](untyped.md).
+This means that Sorbet can only use static types for methods, constants, instance variables, and class variables if they are accompanied with explicit static types.

+> What about local variables?
+Sorbet _does_ do limited type inference for local
+> variables based on how they are initialized, so type assertions may not be
+> necessary for local variables.
+However, they may still be useful, especially
+> if you want a local variable to have a more general type than the one that
+> Sorbet infers.
-Sorbet provides the most value when it has a wealth of static type information to work with, which in turn requires the programmer to add annotations that inform Sorbet of the intended static types of elements of your program.
-Sorbet also allows the programmer to opt-in to greater levels of static type rigor: at lower [strictness modes](static.md), Sorbet will allow some definitions by untyped, but at `# typed: strict`, Sorbet requires that everything which can have a type annotation _must_ have one.

-Specifically, in a `# typed: strict` file it's an error to omit type annotations
+Sorbet also allows the programmer to opt-in to greater levels of static type
+rigor: at lower [strictness modes](static.md), Sorbet will allow some definitions to be untyped, but at `# typed: strict`, Sorbet requires obligatory type annotations on anything which can be annotated.
+Specifically, in a `# typed: strict` file it's an error to omit type annotations for:
-for:

 - methods
 - instance variables